QTI-TH/style-qgan/qlassifier/README.md

 - Implement new dataset, ideally a simplified/idealised version of our even data
 - Train and run qlassifier

+# Code info

+- **_a.py: First implementation aiming to classify a Gaussian.**
+  - simplified the tutorial code
+  - **create_dataset** with grid=None creates a set of points with x=[-1,1] and y=[0,1]
+  - **create_target(gauss)** will read the random points and if one of them is within cutoff of a Gaussian distrition with parameters (m,sig) will set the label to 1 and 0 otherwise.
+  - executing the code as usual runs and I get a cost function of 0.016 on a single layer and (m=0,sig=1,cutoff=0.02), but nothing is has been visually inspected for correctness.

 # Ressources

 ## Re-uploading